Curious as to how long your project will take?

 - A pica is a hair less than 1/6 inch, and contains 12 points.
 Picas are typically used to represent fixed horizontal measurements, most often column width.
 They are commonly used when designing newspapers, magazines, newsletters, and ads.

-Quick Parts a.k.a Auto Text
+Quick Parts (Auto Text on Mac)

 In more complex documents, I’ve used this option for different forms, which are entirely created in Word, inserted into the Quick Part, and pulled out as needed by the End User.
 In more simplified documents, signatures or different salutations can be stored here and pulled out as needed.

 RGB color space or RGB color system, constructs all the colors from the combination of the Red, Green and Blue colors.
 The red, green and blue use 8 bits each, which have integer values from 0 to 255.
 This makes 256*256*256=16777216 possible colors.
+An example of how I would prefer to receive a value from you regarding each different colour in your scheme is R:184 G: 61 B:104, or alternately the HEX code.

 Shading